-We have compiled a list of the best roadside assistance programs in the country.
-These are divided into three categories: programs offered by insurers, programs included free with credit cards, and programs offered by car manufacturers.
+We have compiled a list of the best roadside assistance programs in Canada.
+These are divided into three categories: programs included (for free) with credit cards, programs offered by insurers, and programs offered by car manufacturers.

-The Gold Membership Plan provides comprehensive coverage 24 hours a day, 7 days a week, in Canada and the United States.
-This coverage is available for $99.95 plus tax per year, with an additional cost of $69.95 plus tax for a secondary member.
-You are entitled to five service calls per year.
+The Gold Member Plan provides comprehensive coverage 24 hours a day, 7 days a week, in Canada and the United States.
+This coverage is available for $114.99 plus tax per year, with an additional cost of $74.99 plus tax for a secondary member.
+Prices may be lower following promotional offers.
+You are entitled to 5 service calls per year.

 Towing to the destination of your choice is available up to 200 km per call.
 However, please note that towing to a Canadian Tire Centre is not considered a service call and is therefore unlimited!
 The Gold Program provides two tow trucks for 60 minutes for the towing and recovery service.

 You are also entitled to delivery of up to $5 worth of fuel in case you run out of gas.
 Battery boosting, unlocking and tire replacement with your spare are also available.
 You are also entitled to $300 in travel accident assistance, and access to exclusive offers and discounts on oil changes, car washes, travel, hotels and much more.

 If you don’t want to sign up for one of Canadian Tire’s programs, you can still use on-demand roadside assistance in case something goes wrong.
 The various services are available for a fee: for example, a tow to a Canadian Tire Auto Centre within 10 km costs $70 plus tax.

 Canadian Tire offers a total of 6 roadside assistance plans:

 - Gold member plan (described in this article)

 - Gold family plan